Connecting servers to a VLAN

 netmask 255.255.255.0

-4. Check the vlan configurations
+4. Check the vlan configuration

-Enter the command: ip addr
+Enter the command:

-CentOS 7
+CentOS 7.

 VLAN configuration on two CentOS servers can be done using network interface configuration files.

-2. Assign an IP address to our interface
+2. Assign an IP address to our interface.

 Open the network interfaces configuration file for editing: